GlitchEnzo/NuGetForUnity/README.md

-# What is it?
+# What is NuGetForUnity?
-NuGetForUnity is a Nuget client built from scratch to run inside the Unity Editor.
+NuGetForUnity is a NuGet client built from scratch to run inside the Unity Editor.
 NuGet is a package management system which makes it easy to create packages that are distributed on a server and consumed by users.
 NuGet supports [sematic versioning](http://semver.org/) for packages as well as dependencies on other packages.

 You can learn more about NuGet here: [nuget.org](nuget.org)